gemyago/apigen/README.md

 * `required` in request **body** has the following constraints:
   * The `required` check on booleans in request body is not performed
   * For simple data types - will validate if the field is non default
-  * For objects - optional and nullable are synonyms
+  * For objects - optional and nullable are synonyms.
+This means that required validation will only work for non nullable required fields.

 ## Contributing